Skip to content

 };

-At the top of this file we are importing both react and the createRoot function from react-dom/client.
+At the top of this file we are importing createElement from the react package and the createRoot function from react-dom/client.
 This will allow us to use the React framework in our project.
 We are also importing the main entry point App.
-In this case I'm electing to add that file and the other component files inside the ui/src folder, but you can elect to place them anywhere inside your project, as long as you import them through the ui/src/index.js file.
-To use these two packages we need to add them to our project dependencies.
-Since they are being used on the front-end, not during the Webpack build, we need to add them as regular dependencies.
-Navigate to the root of your project in your terminal and issue the following command: npm install react react-dom/client.
+To use these packages we need to add them to our project dependencies.
+Since they are being used on the front-end in the browser, not during the Vite build, we need to add them as regular dependencies.
+Navigate to the root of your project in your terminal and issue the following command:

 The remainder of this file is a standard widget player.
 This player is attached to the [data-react-weather-widget] attribute that we will need to add to the widget Nunjucks template.
 Within that element, it selects an element with an id of react-weather-root to create the root for our React component.
 We are also passing a prop we are getting from the data-default-city attribute on our rootElement.
 We will need to set the value of this attribute using the data passed to the template from the widget schema.